LisaCR01/Social-Network-API/README2.md

 In this project I built an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 My motivation behind this application is exploring the use of MongoDB; as its a popular NoSQL database program used by many social networks.

+The sections of the code that add a friend, thought and reaction are written in skeleton but I have not managed to make them work.

 ## Technologies

 * JavaScript